Yuvjeet/VIVIDHTA/README.md

 ![vivdhta 3](https://user-images.githubusercontent.com/87767438/218299332-ea5d79aa-6b35-4423-bcce-2fffe1bf62f8.png)

-Vividhta -

-Welcome to Vividhta, a platform dedicated to promoting diversity and inclusion in the technology industry.
-Our goal is to increase representation and advancement of underrepresented groups, and provide resources such as educational materials, mentoring opportunities, and networking events.
-What is Diversity Tech Connect?
-Diversity Tech Connect is a website or web-based application that is designed to connect individuals from diverse backgrounds with the tech industry.
-Our platform is a one-stop-shop for anyone looking to build a career in tech, regardless of their background or experience level.
-We provide educational materials and resources, mentorship opportunities, and networking events that are specifically designed to help underrepresented individuals succeed in the tech industry.
-We believe that everyone should have an equal opportunity to succeed, and that's why we're here.
-Why Diversity Tech Connect?
-The technology industry is one of the fastest growing and most in-demand fields today, but it's also one of the least diverse.
-Many underrepresented groups face significant barriers to entry and advancement, which is why Diversity Tech Connect was created.
-Our platform provides the resources and support that these individuals need to succeed, including educational materials, mentorship opportunities, and networking events.
-We believe that everyone should have an equal opportunity to succeed, and our platform is designed to help make that a reality.
+<h1> Join Us </h1>

-How to Get Involved
+<h3>How to Get Involved ?</h3>

-Whether you're an individual from an underrepresented group, or an ally looking to support diversity and inclusion in the tech industry, there's a place for you at Diversity Tech Connect.
-If you're interested in getting involved, here's what you can do:
+Whether you're an individual from an underrepresented group, or an ally looking to support diversity and inclusion in the tech industry, there's a place for you at Diversity Tech Connect.If you're interested in getting involved, here's what you can do:

 1. Sign up for our platform.
 This will give you access to all of our resources and events.
 2. Explore our educational materials.
 We have a wide range of resources available,